-

 The Woman Who Fooled The World

 Entrepreneur.
 Inspiration.
 Guru.
-Belle Gibson shot to fame after she convinced the world she had healed herself from terminal brain cancer with a healthy diet.
-There was just one problem: she did not have cancer.
+Australian wellness influencer Belle Gibson shot to fame after she convinced the world she had cured her terminal brain cancer with just a healthy diet.
+But there was one problem: she lied—she'd never had cancer.

 Money Shot